 Color is the most important aspect of any fancy color diamond.
 Fancy color diamonds can have one or more colors.
 When only one color exists in the diamond, the price will be much higher than if it were to have multiple colors.
-So it goes without saying that a fancy blue will cost more than a fancy grayish blue and a fancy pink will command a higher price than a fancy orangey pink.
+So it goes without saying that a Fancy Blue will cost more than a Fancy Grayish Blue and a Fancy Pink will command a higher price than a Fancy Orangey Pink.
 Aside from primary and secondary colors, also referred to as overtones, in fancy color diamonds, color is based on the level of intensity.
-Whereas white diamonds are graded on a D-Z scale, fancy color diamonds are evaluated on an intensity scale that runs as follows: Faint, Very Light, Light, Fancy Light, Fancy, Fancy Intense, Fancy Vivid, Fancy Dark and Fancy Deep.
-Understandably, the higher the intensity, the higher the price.
+Whereas colorless diamonds are graded on a D-Z scale, fancy color diamonds are evaluated on an intensity scale that runs as follows.
+Understandably, the higher the intensity, the higher the price:

 To get a better understanding of how fancy color diamonds acquire their color, a bit of scientific discussion is in order.
 Firstly, natural color in natural fancy color diamonds is formed when trace amounts of other elements combine with the standard quantity of carbon during the crystallization process.
 Mutations in the basic crystalline structure of the diamond also contribute to the formation of natural color.
 If any secondary elements fuse with the carbon as it crystallizes, the color in the resulting composition can change.
 Other factors that can affect the natural color of a fancy color diamond are radiation and additional pressure applied to the crystalline structure.